tarsius/emacsair.me/_posts/2016-04-16-re-introducing-the-emacsmirror.md

 related [Borg][borg-post] package manager makes use of it.

-`epkg.el` can be installed from Melpa using `M-x install-package RET epkg RET`.
-Right now Epkg unfortunately doesn't work with the latest (or any) Emacs release, because it depends on some changes that have not made it into a release yet.
+`epkg.el` can be installed from Melpa using `M-x install-package RET epkg RET`.  ~~Right now Epkg unfortunately doesn't work with the latest (or any) Emacs release, because it depends on some changes that have not made it into a release yet.~~ [Update: Epkg requires Emacs v25.1.]
 Installation and usage instructions can be found in [the manual][epkg-manual].

 <img src="https://emacsmirror.net/assets/epkg.png">